microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/projectrome_post_notification.md

-# Create and publish a user-centric notification to Microsoft Graph
+# Create and send a notification targeting a user
 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.
-Create and publish a user-centric notification to Microsoft Graph.
-The notification is stored in the Microsoft Graph notification feed store, and is sent to all app clients on all device endpoints that the user is signed in to.
+Create and send a notification targeting a user through Microsoft Graph.
+The notification is stored in the Microsoft Graph Notification feed store, and is sent to all app clients on all device endpoints that the user is signed in to.
 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).